akvorado/akvorado/console/data/docs/02-configuration.md

       cleanup.policy: delete
 ```

-Currently, the configure service won't update the replication factor.
+Currently, the orchestrator service won't update the replication
-The configuration entries are kept in sync with the content of the
+factor.
+The configuration entries are kept in sync with the content of
-configuration file.
+the configuration file.

+### ClickHouse

+The ClickHouse component exposes some useful HTTP endpoints to
+configure a ClickHouse database.
+It also provisions and keep
+up-to-date a ClickHouse database.
+The following keys should be
+provided:

+- `servers` defines the list of ClickHouse servers to connect to
+- `username` is the username to use for authentication
+- `password` is the password to use for authentication
+- `database` defines the database to use to create tables
+- `orchestrator-url` defines the URL of the orchestrator to be used
+  by Clickhouse (autodetection when not specified)

 ## Console service